soulteary/rss-can/README.md

 ## Credits

 - [@PuerkitoBio](https://github.com/PuerkitoBio), He implements a good DOM parsing tool library [/goquery](https://github.com/PuerkitoBio/goquery) for Go under the [BSD-3-Clause license](https://github.com/PuerkitoBio/goquery/blob/master/LICENSE).
-In the project, it is used as a CSR method to parse remote document data.
+In the project, it is used as a SSR method to parse remote document data.
 Because there is no Release for the new version, the code base used by the project is [[#3b7929a](https://github.com/PuerkitoBio/goquery/commit/3b7929a0d759a20968ba605c56bc3027c30d3527)].
 - [@andybalholm](https://github.com/andybalholm), He implements a Go implementation of a CSS selector library [cascadia](https://github.com/andybalholm/cascadia), which is the core dependency of goquery under the [BSD-2-Clause license](https://github.com/andybalholm/cascadia/blob/master/LICENSE).
 Because there is no Release for the new version, the code base used by the project is [[#c6065e4](https://github.com/andybalholm/cascadia/commit/c6065e4618b7f538edf5ca0d6b5b2fd0fe129fdd)]
 - [@rogchap](https://github.com/rogchap), He implements a good JavaScript runtime library [https://github.com/rogchap/v8go](https://github.com/rogchap/v8go) under the [BSD-3-Clause license](https://github.com/rogchap/v8go/blob/master/LICENSE).
 In the project, it it used as a dynamic configuration execution sandbox environment with version [[v0.7.0](https://github.com/rogchap/v8go/releases/tag/v0.7.0)].
 - [@gorilla](https://github.com/gorilla), Gorilla Web Toolkit Dev Team, they offer an amazing library of great tools, eg. [gorilla/feeds](https://github.com/gorilla/feeds) an tiny RSS generator library under the [BSD-2-Clause license](https://github.com/gorilla/feeds/blob/master/LICENSE).
 In the project, it is used as RSS generator.
 Sadly, the team decided to archive all projects on December 9th, 2022, the code base used by the project is [b60f215](https://github.com/gorilla/feeds/commit/b60f215f72c708b0800622c804167bea85539ea5).